Conjectures on stably Newton degenerate singularities: Introduction

+In finite characteristic one can make the same definitions, but the results are weaker.
+It is no longer true that the generic function with a given diagram is non-degenerate.
+This is related to the occurrence of wild vanishing cycles, see \cite{SGA}.
+We conjecture that these do not appear for non-degenerate singularities.
+This implies that the simplest example of singularities with finite Milnor number, $x^p+x^q$ in characteristic $p$, is not stably equivalent to a non-degenerate function.

 This negative answer does not extend to the case of real or complex functions.
-I found a number of succesful cases, using basically only one trick, which however carries a long way.
+I found a number of successful cases, using basically only one trick, which however carries a long way.
 By lack of counterexamples I expected that every function could be made non-degenerate.
 The first indication that this is not true came by considering deformations on the $\mu$-const stratum in Luengo's example.
-A more careful analysis of the succesful cases then showed that often the principal part of the degenerate function lies in $I^2$, where $I$ is the ideal defining the singular locus on the torus.
-For a function $f$ to be singular along the zero set of $I$ it suffices that $f$ lies in the primitive ideal $\int I$ \cite{pe, se}.
-Therefore we search for a counterexample using functions $f\in \int I \setminus I^2$.
-The easiest example is the series of singularities
+A closer analysis led to simpler examples.
+The easiest example (see Example \ref{ex23}) is the singularity